fiss-scaffold/simple-m/README.md

 # simple

-A simple project template of fism. please replace your readme after initialization.
+A simple mobile project template of fism. please replace your readme after initialization.